 Canine hypothyroidism can affect all aspects of a dog’s life.
 Like a human’s, a dog’s pituitary gland produces thyroid stimulating hormone, or TSH.
-Hypothyroidism is a thyroid disorder that occurs most commonly in middle-aged and older dogs.
+Hypothyroidism is a thyroid problem that occurs most commonly in middle-aged and older dogs.
 This means that the thyroid is not working properly which can lead to a range of unpleasant side effects.

 The most common symptoms are skin diseases, weight gain, lethargy, intolerance to cold temperatures.
 Some dogs are more likely to suffer from hyperthyroidism than others.
 If you have a German Shepard, Golden Retriever, or Irish Setter then you need to pay particularly close attention to any symptoms.
 The condition is most common in medium to large breeds of dogs.